emer/axon/README.md

 4. **Soft bounding and contrast enhancement:** To keep individual weight magnitudes bounded, we use a standard exponential-approach "soft bounding" dynamic (increases are multiplied by $1-w$; decreases by $w$).
 In addition, as developed in the Leabra model, it is useful to add a *contrast enhancement* mechanism to counteract the compressive effects of this soft bounding, so that effective weights span the full range of weight values.

-# Implementation strategy

-* Prjn integrates conductances for each recv prjn
-* Send spike adds wt to ring buff at given offset
-* For all the spikes that arrive that timestep, increment G += wts
-* build in psyn with probability of failure -- needs to be sensitive to wt
-* then decay with tau
-* integrate all the G's in to cell body
-* support background balanced G, I current on cell body to diminish sensitivity!
-Init

-* Detailed model of dendritic dynamics relative to cell body, with data -- dendrites a bit slower, don't reset after spiking?
-GaoGrahamZhouEtAl20

 # Axon Algorithm Equations

 The pseudocode for Axon is given here, showing exactly how the pieces of the algorithm fit together, using the equations and variables from the actual code.
+Optimizations and special cases are omitted -- for that level of detail, the actual code is the definitive reference.
+For example, the time constants `Tau` are shown using division but in the code a pre-computed `Dt = 1/Tau` is used because multiplication is generally significantly faster than division.

-## Timing
+## Timing and Organization of Computation

 Axon is organized around a 200 msec *theta* cycle (5 Hz), which is perhaps not coincidently the modal peak for the duration of an eye fixation, and can be thought of as two 100 msec *alpha* cycles, which together comprise the minimal unit for predictive error driven learning according to the [deep](https://github.com/emer/axon/blob/master/deep) predictive learning framework.
-Note that Leabra worked well with just a 100 msec alpha cycle, but it has not been possible to get the temporal difference error-driven learning mechanism to work at that scale, while it works very well at 200 msec.
-The following terms are used:
+Note that Leabra worked well with just a 100 msec alpha cycle, but it has not been possible to get the temporal difference error-driven learning mechanism to work at that scale with spiking in Axon, while it works very well at 200 msec.
+The time scales are:

-* A **Theta Cycle** or **Trial** or lasts 200 msec (5 Hz, theta frequency), and comprises one sequence of expectation -- outcome learning, with the final 50 msec comprising the *plus* phase when the outcome is active, while the preceding 150 msec is the *minus* phase when the network generates its own prediction or expectation.

 * A **Cycle** represents 1 msec of processing, where each neuron is fully updated including all the conductances, integrated into the `Vm` membrane potential, which can then drive a `Spike` if it gets over threshold.

+* A **Theta Cycle** or **Trial** or lasts 200 msec (200 Cycles; 5 Hz, theta frequency), and comprises one sequence of expectation -- outcome learning, with the final 50 msec comprising the *plus* phase when the outcome is active, while the preceding 150 msec is the *minus* phase when the network generates its own prediction or expectation.
+Ca influx from NMDA, VGCC are integrated continuously throughout this time, and drive learning at the end of the theta cycle.
+Ca at the synapse level is also integrated over time, reflecting intersection of pre and post activity, for the trace credit assignment factor in learning.

 ## Variables

 ### Neuron

 The [`axon.Neuron`](https://github.com/emer/axon/blob/master/axon/neuron.go) struct contains all the neuron (unit) level variables, and the [`axon.Layer`](https://github.com/emer/axon/blob/master/axon/layer.go) contains a simple Go slice of these variables.
-Optionally, there can be [`axon.Pool`](https://github.com/emer/axon/blob/master/axon/pool.go) pools of subsets of neurons that correspond to hypercolumns, and support more local inhibitory dynamics.

 * `Spike` = whether neuron has spiked or not on this cycle (0 or 1)
 * `Spiked` = 1 if neuron has spiked within the last 10 cycles (msecs), corresponding to a nominal max spiking rate of 100 Hz, 0 otherwise -- useful for visualization and computing activity levels in terms of average spiked levels